stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 <!-- ScopePaymentsDocsContextEnd -->

 The previous IOBWS technical specifications did out of necessity, largely consist of expressing the intent and actual content, otherwise found in the associated XML Schema and SOAP definitions, in a human-readable format.
-The expectation is that for ÍST {{spec_id}}, the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can more readily be understood using one or more of the numerous utilities that are able to convert them into documentation or even navigatable UIs.
+The expectation is that for ÍST {{spec_id}}, the technical service definitions and JSON data schemas in the accompanying OpenAPI specification can more readily be understood using one or more of the numerous utilities that can convert them into documentation or even navigatable UIs.

 <!-- ScopeEndNoteStart -->
 Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract [IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml).
 Instead, the rest of the document focuses on the essential information needed to understand the domestic context of services, schema types and service flows in relation to the NextGenPSD2 framework, and what constitutes the common core required to implement ÍST {{spec_id}}.